Jadeveon Clowney could barely lift his leg by end of 49ers game; could still return Monday vs. Vikings

 And asked if he hopes the big-game adrenaline can carry him through, he smiled.

 “That’s what I’m counting on on Monday night, that adrenaline gets pumping,’’ he said.
-“Gametime, come through in the clutch, put on a great performance.
+“Game time, come through in the clutch, put on a great performance.
 That’s what I’m hoping for, another big one.
 I’m looking forward to that.’’

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.